paterik/udacity-ios-on-the-map/README.md

 ## Releases

-OTM is currently available in 5 releases and will be following the Sequence-based version pattern _major.minor[.maintenance[.build]]_.
+OTM is currently available in [4 releases](https://github.com/paterik/udacity-ios-on-the-map/releases) and will be following the Sequence-based version pattern _major.minor[.maintenance[.build]]_.
 The Build will be auto-generated during each XCode-Build-Prozess using 3rd-Party-Script [xcode-version-bump.sh](https://gist.github.com/sekati/3172554) of Jason Horwitz (sekati).
+The build number won’t be part of my semantic versioning.

 ## Changelog

 All notable changes of OnTheMap release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) principles.
 The changelog documentation start with version 0.9.9 (2016-11-19).
+The latest „reviewed“ version of OTM mets specification to accomplish the course sub goal.

 ## License-Term